malisas/malisas.github.io/_posts/2025-12-05-bls-unemployment-forecast.md

 - **Select seasonally adjusted data.**
 Because the objective is the structural trend rather than seasonal behavior, I used the **seasonally adjusted** unemployment rate as the starting dataset.
 - **Extract the historical trend using STL decomposition.**
 I applied STL (Seasonal-Trend decomposition using Loess) to decompose the seasonally adjusted series into Trend, Seasonality, and Remainder components.
+The remainder is whatever is left after removing trend + seasonality.
 This isolated the quantity of interest for medium-term forecasting: the **trend**.
 Here is what that decomposition looks like:
 ![unemployment5](/assets/images/bls_unemployment/unemployment5.svg){:height="60%" width="60%"}
 As you can see, the second row contains the Trend component of the decomposition.
 For the rest of the analysis, I will consider this Trend component as the historical "ground truth" to be used for model evaluation.
 The model forecasts this component only, and the seasonal and remainder components are intentionally ignored.